Awaji puppets that have been handed down to various places

 Kono Doll and Senga Morikawa

 The Kono doll was on the left bank of the Tenryu River, in Kawano, Toyooka-mura, Shimoina-gun.
 It has already been abolished, and 60 items are stored in the Toyooka Village History and Folklore Museum.
 In Kono, Awaji puppeteer Chikazo Morikawa taught.
 It is about the same time as Hisazo Ichimura of Furuta and Shigezaburo Yoshida of Kuroda.
-However, only the "Michikabo Biography" of Sengazo and the letter of transfer remain, and there is no record of the activities of Kono dolls and Sengazo.
+However, there is nothing to record the activities of Senga dolls and Senga dolls, only the "Michikabo biography" of Senga brewery and the letter of transfer.

 Konomura Denbeiden ㊞